-The correct stimulus setting is vital for hearing screening with OAEs and ABR.
-The optimum stimulus levels for your screening programme will separate normal from abnormal ears.
+The correct stimulus setting is vital for effective hearing screening with OAEs and ABR.
+The optimum stimulus level for your screening programme will be one that identifies the vast majority of infants with abnormal ears, but only rarely wrongly reports a healthy normal ear as needing to be referred.